A Primer on Deep Learning for Causal Inference: Generative Modeling through Adversarial Training

-{ \numberline{\thesubsubsection}{GANs as Generative Models of Treatment Effect Distributions}} Although a generative model of the treatment effect distribution is generally unknown, a natural application of GANs is to try to machine learn this model from data.
-GANITE uses two GANs: $GAN_1$ to model the counterfactual distribution and $GAN_2$ to model the $CATE$ distribution \citep{Yoon2018} (Fig. \ref{fig:ganite}).
+\textbf{Deep Dive: GANITE (\citet{Yoon2018})} Although a generative model of the treatment effect distribution is generally unknown, a natural application of GANs is to try to machine learn this distribution from data.
+GANITE uses two GANs: $GAN_1$, consisting of generator $G_1$ and discriminator $D_1$, to model the counterfactual distribution and $GAN_2$, consisting of generator $G_2$ and discriminator $D_2$, to model the $CATE$ distribution \citep{Yoon2018} (Fig. \ref{fig:ganite}).
 The training procedure for $GAN_1$ is as follows: \begin{enumerate}